 Conclusion

 The real secret isn’t in choosing one over the other, but in knowing when to use each.
 Sometimes, the discipline of TWAP is exactly what a choppy market needs.
 Other times, the fluidity of VWAP makes execution smoother.
 For larger, institutional players, the future lies in blending and evolving these methods into adaptive, AI-driven execution engines.
-For retail traders, the exciting part is that these once-exclusive tools are gradually becoming accessible - bringing smart execution into everyday trading.
+For retail traders, the exciting part is that these once-exclusive tools are gradually becoming more accessible, bringing smart execution into everyday trading.

 Execution may not feel as exciting as calling the right direction of EUR/USD or Bitcoin, but it’s the quiet force that can make the difference between winning and bleeding out on slippage.
 In trading, getting in and out efficiently is half the battle won.